The trusted source for

 In its column, the CCMC explores ethical issues for various areas of the case management field.
 We welcome your questions and feedback, by contacting us at email@example.com.

-[Toni G. Cesta, PhD., RN, FAAN, is director of case management at St. Vincent’s Hospital, Manhattan and the consulting editor of Hospital Case Management.
-She also is a commissioner for the Commission on Case Manager Certification (CCMC).
+[Editors note: Toni G. Cesta, PhD, RN, FAAN, is director of case management at St. Vincent’s Hospital in New York City.
 The CCMC has awarded the certified case manager (CCM) credential to more than 26,000 case management professionals since 1992.
 The CCMC is the only certifying body for case management professionals that is accredited by the National Commission for Certifying Agencies.
 URAC also has determined that the CCM credential is a recognized case management certification.
-For more information or to obtain an application for the CCM, contact the CCMC at (847) 818-0292 or go to the web site at www.ccmcertification.org.]
+For more information or to obtain an application for the CCM, contact the CCMC at (847) 818-0292 or visit the web site at www.ccmcertification.org.]